JFrog CLI for Skills

 # List skills in a repository

-jf skills list --repo <REPOSITORY_NAME> [--limit <N>] [--sort-by updated|downloads]
+jf agent skills list --repo <REPOSITORY_NAME> [--limit <N>] [--sort-by updated|downloads]

-jf skills list --agent <AGENT_NAME> [--project-dir <DIR>]
+jf agent skills list --harness <HARNESS_NAME> [--project-dir <DIR>]

-jf skills list --agent <AGENT_NAME> --global
+jf agent skills list --harness <HARNESS_NAME> --global

 Where:

-• <AGENT_NAME>: Agent for installed-skill listing
+• <HARNESS_NAME>: Harness for installed-skill listing (single name only)

 • <N>: Maximum number of results when listing a repository